uynitsuj/uynitsuj.github.io/_posts/2023-04-09-sparks-of-agi.md

 <br>

-It is however somewhat reassuring to know that we haven’t created an omnipotent being just yet
+It is reassuring to know that we haven’t created omnipotent beings just yet

 <br>